 Examples of "Bullying" may also include but are not limited to a pattern of behavior involving one or more of the following:

-Students are encouraged to report behavior they consider to be bullying; including a single action which if allowed to continue would constitute bullying, to their teacher or the building principal.
+Students are encouraged to report behavior they consider to be bullying, including a single action which if allowed to continue would constitute bullying, to their teacher or the building principal.
 The report may be made anonymously.
-Teachers and other school employees who have witnessed, or are reliably informed that, a student has been a victim of behavior they consider to be bullying, including a single action which if allowed to continue would constitute bullying, shall report the incident(s) to the principal.
-Parents or legal guardians may submit written reports of incidents they feel constitute bullying, or if allowed to continue would constitute bullying, to the principal.
-The principal shall be responsible for investigating the incident(s) to determine if disciplinary action is warranted.
+Teachers and other school employees who have witnessed, or are reliably informed that, a student has been a victim of behavior they consider to be bullying, including a single action which if allowed to continue would constitute bullying, shall report the incident(s) to the principal, or designee.
+Parents or legal guardians may submit written reports of incidents they feel constitute bullying, or if allowed to continue would constitute bullying, to the principal, or designee.
+The principal, or designee, shall be responsible for investigating the incident(s) to determine if disciplinary action is warranted.

 The person or persons reporting behavior they consider to be bullying shall not be subject to retaliation or reprisal in any form.